lng2020/lng2020/README.md

 **About Me:**

-- 📘 **Education**: I am completing my BSc in CS at ECUST.
-Enrolled for an MEng in ECE at UIUC.
+- 📘 **Education**: I have obtained my BSc in CS from ECUST and am now enrolled for an MEng in ECE at UIUC this fall.
 - 🔧 **Professional Experience**: I maintain [Gitea](https://gitea.com/), a comprehensive self-hosted Git service.
 - 🎯 **Interests**: Full-stack development, DevOps, and cloud infrastructure